 Interacting Safely with Wildlife in Routt County

 Routt County is home to a large variety of animals big and small.
 Our mountains, forests, valleys, and rivers provide lush habitats for deer, moose, elk, mountain lions, marmots, pikas, bears, skunks, ermines, raccoons, coyotes, porcupines, beavers, foxes, rabbits, and many varieties of birds and fish.
 No matter what time of year you visit this area, your chances of seeing wildlife are high.
 These encounters can be awe-inspiring experiences that create lasting memories.
 However, it is important to know ahead of time how to act appropriately around wild animals in the interest of both their safety and your own.
-Here are some tips for viewing wildlife safely and responsibly during your visit to Steamboat.
+Here are some tips for viewing wildlife safely and responsibly during your visit to Steamboat Springs.

 Where to Observe Wildlife in Steamboat